kleenY/TCIR2MW/README.md

 [kleenY/TCIR2MW (github.com)](https://github.com/kleenY/TCIR2MW)

-Our training code will be updated as soon as possible.
+Our training code and complete data will be updated as soon as possible.

 ### Contact